What About Emotions? Guiding Fine-Grained Emotion Extraction from Mobile App Reviews: Introduction

 In this research, we address all these aspects and as a result, we present the following contributions:

-\begin{enumerate}[label=\textbf{C\textsubscript{\arabic*.}}] \item The adaptation of an 8-emotion taxonomy, already used in software engineering, to the context of app reviews. \item A set of guidelines and instructions to support the manual annotation of emotions in the context of app reviews. \item A dataset of 1,112 sentences from app reviews annotated with human emotions, belonging to 257 mobile apps. \item A set of challenges and design suggestions for the development of automated emotion extraction methods. \item A cost-efficiency and agreement analysis of LLM-based annotations with respect to human agreement. \end{enumerate}
+\begin{enumerate}[label=\textbf{C\textsubscript{\arabic*.}}] \item The adaptation of an 8-emotion taxonomy, already used in software engineering, to the context of app reviews. \item A set of guidelines and instructions to support the manual annotation of emotions in the context of app reviews. \item A dataset of 1,112 sentences from app reviews annotated with human emotions, belonging to 257 mobile apps. \item A set of challenges and design suggestions for the development of automated emotion extraction methods. \item Insights into the cost-effectivenes, agreement and correctness of LLM-based annotations with respect to humans. \end{enumerate}

-All datasets and source code are openly shared (See \textit{Data Availability Statement} at the end of the paper).
+A replication package including datasets and source code is openly shared (See \textit{Data Availability Statement}).

 Our work lays the groundwork for fine-grained emotion extraction from mobile app reviews, providing a structured dataset, annotation guidelines, and design recommendations for automated methods.
 By leveraging human annotations alongside LLMs, we assess the feasibility of reducing manual effort in emotion classification while maintaining annotation quality.
 We expect our findings to guide future research on automating emotion extraction in software reviews more broadly, facilitating its integration into RE processes for improved user feedback analysis.